What time does the program start and end?

 Our summer plans have changed.
 What are my options?

-Children may give their spots only to siblings or step-siblings.
+Children may transfer their spots only to siblings or step-siblings.
 Registration is not transferable to anyone outside the immediate family.
 Children missing days for reasons other than medical will not be allowed to make up missed days.
 Split sessions are not available.

 Questions about any of this?
 Don't hesitate to ask us!

 Email SYAP@rice.edu or call our main office at 713-348-4058